mojiastonybrook/Documentation_Logs/JF2023_MaCh3_ComputeCanada_validation.md

 export OMP_NUM_THREADS=8
 ./AtmJointFit_Bin/PrintEventRate configs/AtmosphericConfigs/AtmConfig_PrintEventRate_Banff.cfg
 ```
 There are two general configurations for event rate printing.
+The setups are defined in a `cfg` card with the default one stored as `configs/AtmosphericConfigs/AtmConfig.cfg` in the local installation directory of MaCh3.
 ### BANFF tuning
 config
 ### Generated tuning